 Connections to other cities in Maine and New England are limited.
 Access to the one nearby section of the regional expressway system, the Maine Turnpike, is five miles from downtown Auburn and seven miles from the commercial area north of downtown.
-With the exception of those employers located in the industrial parks near the Turnpike interchange, connections from the Turnpike to the employment and business centers of both cities are poor and need improvement.
-Given the open-barrier nature of the Turnpike between Exit 75 Auburn and Exit 86 Sabattus, the lack of access to this transportation capacity limits in-fill growth.
+With the exception of those employers located in the industrial parks near the Turnpike interchange, connections from the Turnpike to the employment and business centers of both cities are limited and can benefit from a number of changes.
+Given the open-barrier nature of the Turnpike between Exit 75 Auburn and Exit 86 Sabattus, the lack of access to this transportation capacity limits potential land-use opportunities.